paulobolinhas/Smart-Home/README.md

 # Smart-Home
 Design and development of an interface for a Smart Home.

-PROTOTYPE DESIGN.
+- PROTOTYPE DESIGN

 ### to improve: